isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 ``-6``
    Establishes DHCPv6 operation.
 This is incompatible with the ``-4`` option.

+``-u``
+   Enable checking address uniqueness.
+Lease valid lifetime should not be shorter than test duration and clients should not request address more than once without releasing it first.

 ``-b basetype=value``
    Indicates the base MAC or DUID used to simulate different clients.
 The basetype